Mushing Fearlessly (Everything You Need To Know Now)

-These mushrooms do have gills, but as stated above, there are exceptions, and this is definitely once of them.
+These mushrooms do have gills, but as stated above, there are exceptions, and this is definitely one of them.

 Chanterelles can be found in North and South America, along with Africa.

-These mushrooms usually grow in clusters in coniferous forests (forests that mainly consists of evergreen trees found in areas with long winters and frequent winds.)
+These mushrooms usually grow in clusters in coniferous forests (forests consisting of evergreen trees found in areas with long winters and frequent winds.)

 These mushrooms can also be sold for about $30 per pound.